chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 The menus on the left of the editing mode selector will change accordingly to the mode selected.

-{% include blog-lazy-image.html description="blender ui 3D window" width="1500" height="956" src="/assets/images/posts/blender-ui-3-3Dwindow.jpg" %}
+{% include blog-lazy-image.html description="The 3D window editor" width="1500" height="956" src="/assets/images/posts/blender-ui-3-3Dwindow.jpg" %}

 To navigate in the 3D space, usually Blender require a 3 button mouse (we will see below how to emulate a 3 buttons mouse).
 Anyway, as we're on a MacBook pro we can do the following basic operation with the "alternative" default mapping: